kev1nccw/kev1nccw/README.md

 ### Welcome to my GitHub! 👋

-Hi there, my name is Kevin :D
+Hi there, my name is Kevin.
+I'm a student studying computer science and wish to become a software engineer in the future.

+Here are some facts about myself:
+- I'm a Hongkonger and my mother tongue is Cantonese
+- I'm currently pursuing a Master of Science (Information Technology) degree at the Hong Kong University of Science and Technology

 <!--
 **kchan825/kchan825** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.